RFD (magazine)

 RFD is a reader-written quarterly magazine celebrating queer diversity.
-Founded in 1974 as a publication for gay country-living and alternative lifestyles, the magazine has been edited by different communities in various locations since its inception; it is currently published in New England.
+Since its founding in 1974 as a publication for rural gays and alternative lifestyles, the magazine has been edited by different communities in various U.S. locations.
 While predating the Radical Faeries, the magazine and the movement have long been associated.
 Notable writers featured in RFD include the poet Essex Hemphill.

 History

 The magazine began with a group of gay male Iowans who attempted to place an advertisement in the countercultural Mother Earth News, about organizing the gay-centered commune Running Water Farm.
 The ad was rejected on the grounds that the magazine did not run gay-themed advertisements.

 The initial organizers of the commune began pursuing publication of their own magazine, as a means of communicating with other rural collectives and gay men living outside of cities.
 Stewart Scofield presented this idea to the Rural Caucus of the first Midwest Gay Pride Conference in Iowa City in May 1974.
 By that fall, a collective of gay men centered in Iowa City had developed the magazine, and arranged with the Women's Press there to print it.
 The publication's first mailing address was in Grinnell, Iowa, where Scofield lived.

 According to Donald Engstrom, one of the early Iowa-based founders, the collective wrote and sent copies of the early issues to every gay campus group they could find, as well as to their gay friends in other areas.

-The early founders, described in issue #6 as "a collective of Iowa faggots" published RFD for its first two years.
-When lovers Carl Wittman and Allan Troxler moved to Wolf Creek, Oregon they became part of a collective there, where the magazine was then published for many years.
-The publication's production moved to North Carolina's Running Water Farm in 1980.
-It moved to Short Mountain Sanctuary in Liberty, Tennessee in the mid-1980s, and then in 2009 to a small collective associated with Faerie Camp Destiny in New England.
+Described in issue #6 as "a collective of Iowa faggots", the early founders published RFD for its first two years.
+When lovers Carl Wittman and Allan Troxler moved to Wolf Creek, Oregon they became part of a collective there, where the magazine was subsequently published for many years.
+The publication's production moved to North Carolina's Running Water Farm in 1980, followed by Short Mountain Sanctuary in Liberty, Tennessee in the mid-1980s, then since 2009 to a small collective associated with Faerie Camp Destiny in New England.